usdoj-crt/beta-ada/_pages/law-and-regs/title-ii-2010-regulations.md

 Section 604(a) lists the specific requirements for a FRFA.
 The Department has addressed these RFA requirements throughout the ANPRM, NPRM, the 2010 Standards, and the RIA.
 In summary, the Department has satisfied its FRFA obligations under section 604(a) by providing the following:

-1. _Succinct summaries of the need for, and objectives of, the final rules._ The Department is issuing this final rule in order to comply with its obligations under both the ADA and the SBREFA.
-The Department is also updating or amending certain provisions of the existing title II regulations so that they are consistent with the title III regulations and accord with the Department's legal and practical experiences in enforcing the ADA.
+<p>1. _Succinct summaries of the need for, and objectives of, the final rules._ The Department is issuing this final rule in order to comply with its obligations under both the ADA and the SBREFA.
+The Department is also updating or amending certain provisions of the existing title II regulations so that they are consistent with the title III regulations and accord with the Department's legal and practical experiences in enforcing the ADA.</p>

 The ADA requires the Department to adopt enforceable accessibility standards under the ADA that are consistent with the Access Board's minimum accessibility guidelines and requirements.
 Accordingly, this rule adopts ADA Chapter 1, ADA Chapter 2, and Chapters 3 through 10 of the 2004 ADA/ABA Guidelines as part of the 2010 Standards, which will give the guidelines legal effect with respect to the Department's title II and title III regulations.

 Under the SBREFA, the Department is required to perform a periodic review of its 1991 rule because the rule may have a significant economic impact on a substantial number of small entities.
 The SBREFA also requires the Department to make a regulatory assessment of the costs and benefits of any significant regulatory action. _See_ preamble sections of the final rules for titles II and III entitled, ‘‘Summary'' and ‘‘The Department's Rulemaking History''; Department of Justice ANPRM, 69 FR 58768, 58768–70 (Sept.
 30, 2004) (outlining the regulatory history, goals, and rationale underlying DOJ's proposal to revise its regulations implementing titles II and III of the ADA); Department of Justice NPRM, 73 FR 34508, 34508– 14 (June 17, 2008) (outlining the regulatory history and rationale underlying DOJ's proposal to revise its regulations implementing titles II and III of the ADA).

-2. _Summaries of significant issues raised by public comments in response to the Department's initial regulatory flexibility analysis (IRFA) and discussions of regulatory revisions made as a result of such comments._ The Department received no comments addressing specific substantive issues regarding the IRFA for the title II NPRM.
+<p>2. _Summaries of significant issues raised by public comments in response to the Department's initial regulatory flexibility analysis (IRFA) and discussions of regulatory revisions made as a result of such comments._ The Department received no comments addressing specific substantive issues regarding the IRFA for the title II NPRM.
 However, the Office of Advocacy (Advocacy) of the U.S. Small Business Administration did provide specific comments on the title III NPRM, which may be relevant to the title II IRFA.
-Accordingly, the Department has included those comments here.
+Accordingly, the Department has included those comments here.</p>

 Advocacy acknowledged how the Department took into account the comments and concerns of small entities.
 However, Advocacy remained concerned about certain items in the Department's NPRM and requested clarification or additional guidance on certain items.